porthole-dev/pmbootstrap/README.md

 The latest pmbootstrap version works with currently [active postmarketOS releases](https://wiki.postmarketos.org/wiki/Releases).
-Attempting to use pmboostrap with old postmarketOS versions (old pmaports branches) may result in failures and is not supported.
+Attempting to use pmbootstrap with old postmarketOS versions (old pmaports branches) may result in failures and is not supported.
 See `pmbootstrap_min_version` in [pmaports.cfg](https://wiki.postmarketos.org/wiki/Pmaports.cfg_reference) for